aguywithglasses/DevMountain-Creative-Challenge/README.md

 2. Please replicate that email pop up nav bar.
 Mimic the functionality and design of that nav bar to the best of your abilities.
 3. Please use a DevMountain-like design.
 Just take a look at the DevMountain site and try to make something that would work.
 4. Send me a github repo with it hosted on github pages as an example.

+Tyler,

+I investigated General Assembly's site and grabbed the secitons of code they use for this.
+Generally I'd use a jQuery plug-in but I was interested in learning about how they did it.
+I've changed some design elements to match DevMountains style.

+When the page loads, after about 10 seconds, the sign-up dialog pops.
+When dismissed, then the bottom email nav bar appears with a functional "Sign Up Now" button and close button.
+Originally, dismissing the nav bar would then set a cookie so the user wouldn't see it again for a year, but I've disabled this for this challenge so it will work everytime.

+This was fun to investigate and learn!
+I hope it is, and I am, what you're looking for.